wLedw1th/Yr3ITA2/README.md

 # Yr3ITA2
-Example of Functional Assignment 2
+This repository contains an example of an fully-functional implementation of Assignment 2.